 The trial court found that there was probable cause to believe Silvers was in the residence at the time the officers went to execute the arrest warrant, and denied the motion to suppress.
 It explained:

-"In this case, what I find, in addition to what was set forth by [the prosecutor], I find what tips it is the fact that there was an initial response with a female voice, `Who is it?'
-And then once additional information was provided about who it was and what was going to happen, then there was absolutely no response at all after some initial noise in the trailer, and no response, no noise, regardless of what information was being provided."
+“In this case, what I find, in addition to what was set forth by [the prosecutor], I find what tips it is the fact that there was an initial response with a female voice, “Who is it?’
+And then once additional information was provided about who it was and what was going to happen, then there was absolutely no response at all after some initial noise in the trailer, and no response, no noise, regardless of what information was being provided.”

 Defendant then moved for a judgment of acquittal.
-She argued that she had not blocked the officers' entry and that she had done nothing to hinder their efforts to arrest Silvers.
+She argued that she had not blocked the officers’ entry and that she had done nothing to hinder their efforts to arrest Silvers.
 The trial court disagreed, ruling that defendant had engaged in conduct that hindered the arrest of Silvers after she found out that the officers were there to arrest him.
-Accordingly, the trial court found defendant guilty of the crime of hindering prosecution.
+Accordingly, the trial comb found defendant guilty of the crime of hindering prosecution.

 On appeal, defendant makes two assignments of error.
 In her first assignment, she argues that the trial court erred in denying her motion to suppress, asserting that the police lacked probable cause to believe that Silvers was in the residence.
-She also argues that the trial court erred when it failed to suppress the statements made after her arrest because she was not given Miranda warnings before she made the statements to Lotito.
-We review a denial of a motion to suppress evidence for errors of law.
-State v.
-Stearns, 196 Or.App.
-272, 275, 101 P.3d 811 (2004).
+She also argues that the trial court erred when it failed to suppress the statements made after her arrest because she was not given

 We next address defendant’s claim that the trial court erred when it failed to suppress the statements she made to Lotito after her arrest.
 She argues that she was not advised of her Miranda rights before he interrogated her.
 In response to defendant’s argument, the state argues that she failed to adequately preserve this issue for appeal because, although she raised it in her motion to suppress, she failed to make any argument regarding the issue or to voice an objection to Lotito’s testimony regarding the statements at the suppression hearing.
 Moreover, she did not raise the issue when the testimony from the hearing was adopted for purposes of the stipulated facts trial.

-Defendant next assigns error to the trial court's denial of her motion for a judgment of acquittal.
+Defendant next assigns error to the trial court’s denial of her motion for a judgment of acquittal.
 We view the evidence in the light most favorable to the state to determine whether a rational trier of fact, making reasonable inferences, could have found that the state proved the essential elements of the crime beyond a reasonable doubt.
-State v.
-Hall, 327 Or.
-568, 570, 966 P.2d 208 (1998).
-Defendant was charged with hindering prosecution under ORS 162.325(1)(a), which required the state to prove that she either "harbored" or "concealed" Silvers.[4]
-Defendant argues that the statute requires an affirmative act, and that she was essentially arrested for "failing to open the door," which, she claims, was an omission, and something the legislature did not intend as a basis for hindering prosecution.
-The state responds that a rational juror could conclude that defendant "harbored" or "concealed" Silvers from the police when she failed to respond to their inquiries after she learned that the officers had a warrant for his arrest.

 Defendant’s argument presents a question about what the legislature intended regarding what conduct constitutes “hindering.”
 Thus, our task is to apply the principles of statutory construction to discern the intent of the legislature.
 We first examine the statute’s text and context and give words of common usage in the statute their plain, natural, and ordinary meaning.
 If the meaning of the statute is clear from that analysis, further inquiry is unnecessary.